 Teen dating violence is a pattern of actual or threatened acts of physical, sexual, financial, verbal/emotional abuse, sexual or reproductive coercion, social sabotage, and/or sexual harassment perpetrated by an adolescent against a current or former partner or a person with whom the teen has some kind of intimate relationship (Ohio Domestic Violence Network, 2010).It’s hard to describe the complexity of an abusive relationship because a healthy relationship is complex by itself.
 However, it should be clear that love is respect, friendship, and affection.

 What is a Healthy Relationship?

 According to Kids Health, healthy relationships are based on mutual respect, trust, honesty, support, fairness, separate identities, and good communication.
 If you are in a relationship or have a friend in a relationship, take the time to read and think about these seven qualities.
 Do they apply to this relationship?
 There are many resources out there to help teens find out whether or not they are in a healthy relationship.
-Please visit our resource webpage to get more information.
+Please visit our teen dating violence prevention resources page to get more information.